emad-elsaid/emad-elsaid.github.io/Lorcana Heroic Format.md

 * Every time a storyboard card is put back into the storyboard, a "Tax counter" is increased
 * You can play a storyboard card in your turn by paying the cost of the card + the tax
 * The tax does not increase the shift cost
+* The first user reaching 30 lore wins instead of 20

 Banned from storyboard:
 * A whole new world